Blu3wolf/BMS-Docs/Acronyms.md

 N/M | North Pointer / Meterstick | TGP display option.
 NAT | Network Address Translation | A function of your router. (probably) NAV | Navigation | Default mastermode of the aircraft.
+NDB | Non Directional Beacon | A Radio Navigation method in real world (Not in F4).
 NFBW | Non Fly By Wire | The conventional method of aircraft control.
 NFOV | Narrow Field Of View |
 NLG | Nose Landing Gear |
 NM | Nautical Miles |
+NOTAM | Notice To Airman | Procedures are published for a certain period of time.
+Punctual hazards to navigation (and other) are mentioned in the NOTAM.
+Each pilot needs to give NOTAM proper consideration.
 NO RAD | No Radar | HUD ACM label.
 NO TER | No Terrain | HUD TFR warning message.
 NORM | Normal |